bitnami/charts/bitnami/testlink/README.md

 ## Introduction

 This chart bootstraps a [TestLink](https://github.com/bitnami/bitnami-docker-testlink) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+TestLink is developed and maintained by Teamtest.
+The platform offers support for test cases, test suites, test plans, test projects and user management, as well as various reports and statistics.

 It also packages the [Bitnami MariaDB chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the TestLink application.